 Understanding the Bulgarian Flag

-Learn about the flag, its colours and their meanings, historical facts, the constitutional references, origin of colours and symbolism and the coat of arms.
+Learn about the Bulgaria flag, its colours, and their meanings, historical facts, the constitutional references, the origin of colours and symbolism and the coat of arms.

-A simple hind back will show the everyday struggle of the Bulgarian inhabitants of prehistoric times, the Ottoman and the Byzantine Empires conquering and ruling it all, and Communism opening a sad parenthesis in an obscure chapter in Bulgarian History, only closed by the country's deliverance after the fall of the former Soviet Union.
+The Ottoman and the Byzantine Empires conquering and ruling it all.
+The Communism opening a sad parenthesis in an obscure chapter in Bulgarian History.
+This was only closed by the country’s deliverance after the fall of the former Soviet Union.
 Bulgarians have a lot to remember when they see their flag fluttering free on the sky.

 Some Historical Facts